antoineallard/networkspapers/README.md

 ## New papers in Network Science

-The Mastodon account [@networkspapers@social.skewed.de](https://social.skewed.de/@networkspapers) and the Twitter account [@networkspapers](https://twitter.com/networkspapers) provide a semi-automatically curated list of new publications in Network Science.
+The  Bluesky account [@networkspapers.sky.social](https://bsky.app/profile/networkspapers.bsky.social), the Mastodon account [@networkspapers@social.skewed.de](https://social.skewed.de/@networkspapers) and the Twitter account [@networkspapers](https://twitter.com/networkspapers) provide a semi-automatically curated list of new publications in Network Science.

 New publications are flagged if their title or abstract (when available) contains any of the following keywords